August Auinger

 August "Gustl" Auinger (born 3 May 1955 in Lambach) is a former Grand Prix motorcycle road racer from Austria.
 His best year was in 1985 when he finished in third place in the 125cc world championship, winning three Grand Prix races in the process.
 Auinger won a total of five Grand Prix races during his career.

-He is now a riders' coach for the Red Bull MotoGP Rookie Cup.
+Auinger is now a riders' coach for the Red Bull MotoGP Rookie Cup.